Chinese Noodles (Mung Beans) (Cellophane or Long Rice) (1 Cup)

 Portion Control

-Drink water before and during the meal to help with digestion and moderate blood sugar levels.
+Drink plenty of water before and during your meal to support digestion and help with the absorption of nutrients.

 Meal Timing